MIRO1990/File-Upload-Data-Display/README.md

 Upload CSV or JSON files with asset data

-View uploaded data by company ID
+View uploaded data by company ID, click on company id to filter assetsby company id

 Paginated table view for assets